LightHearts UK Mental Wellbeing Course - Week 10

 Both of us have opened ourselves up to new experiences – some have worked and others haven’t but at least we’ve grabbed the opportunity so that at least we can have a proper opinion on it.
 You can’t really know until you try.
 We’ve allowed ourselves to be open to things and say ‘yes’ even if we’re scared or unsure.
 We didn’t care if we failed or looked stupid.
 Even by just putting this course together, we are potentially opening ourselves up to ridicule by friends, family or colleagues that might not share our enthusiasm.
 But you know what?
 We don’t give a flying crap, because if we succeed in helping just one person, then that will make us happy.
 And that happiness will counteract anyone’s criticisms of us.
 And plus it’s been a wonderful experience anyway.
 Nothing is a waste of time – everything you learn and experience is useful – maybe not right now but maybe one day along the path.

 So in keeping with your open mind and heart we’re going to give you a good opportunity to try a meditation with a very special lady called Ryan Glassmoyer.
-She is an experienced meditation teacher and life coach who is a great friend of LightHearts and has worked on a technique called ‘Chakra Cleansing’ which is based on another Indian technique.
-(It’s also a good one to follow on from our colour therapy that we explored in Week 8) It’s based on the idea that there are seven energy centres in the body and these centres all have their own colour.
+She is an experienced meditation teacher and health coach who is a great friend of LightHearts and has worked on a technique called ‘Chakra Cleansing’ which is based on another Indian technique.
+It’s also a good one to follow on from our colour therapy that we explored in Week 8.
+It’s based on the idea that there are seven energy centres in the body and these centres all have their own colour - see the chart for an explanation.
+(And for more information on health coaching, see our blog article 'How Health Coaching Can Help Your Mental Health').

 As our little goodbye sign off to the course we would like to extend a massive thank you to all of you for coming this far.
 Thank you for sticking with it, thank you for giving it your best shot, thank you for paying attention to us banging on about this mental health stuff.
 (We're also very grateful to every one of you because in doing this project you've reminded us to look after our own mental health too!)